Guide to Applying to Law School

 What are law schools looking for?
 First of all, they are looking for strong LSATs and GPAs, although if you are willing to consider a wide range of schools, having less-than-stellar numbers should not preclude you from becoming a lawyer.
 Law schools express no preference for particular majors, but they do want to see that you've challenged yourself with a rigorous, well-rounded course of study.
 They are interested in people who have interesting non-academic pursuits and who have involved themselves in making a contribution in some aspect of community life.
 They are interested in applicants who have some realistic notion of a career in law, either through internships or employment or in-depth conversations with lawyers.

-Most Swatties apply to law school after graduation, so as to give themselves some time in the work world. ( In 2022, 33 of our 42 applicants were alums. ) This approach would allow you to get a more direct and real sense of possible career directions, with the added benefit of strengthening your application through additional experiences and giving you a break between two very intense academic experiences.
-In 2022, more than two-thirds of incoming students at U.S. law schools had taken at least a year after college to work or earn graduate degrees.
-At Yale, for example, more than 85% of their recent matriculants did not come directly after college; at Columbia and Penn, it was about 75%.
+Most Swatties apply to law school after graduation, so as to give themselves some time in the work world.
+(In 2023, 39 of our 46 applicants were alums. ) This approach would allow you to get a more direct and real sense of possible career directions, with the added benefit of strengthening your application through additional experiences and giving you a break between two very intense academic experiences.
+In 2023, more than two-thirds of incoming students at U.S. law schools had taken at least a year after college to work or earn graduate degrees.
+At Yale, for example, more than 88% of their recent matriculants did not come directly after college; at most other schools of interest to Swatties, it is about three quarters.
 Gigi will provide the same advising and help to alums as to seniors.

 Law School Credential Assembly Service (LSAC)